xmos/lib_i2s/lib_i2s/doc/rst/i2s.rst

        - 4 (8)
        - 4 (8)

+.. list-table:: Known working |I2S| frame-based master configurations on a 62.5MHz core using four bit ports for I/O
+     :class: vertical-borders horizontal-borders
+     :header-rows: 1
+     :widths: 20 20 20 20 20

+     * - **BCLK FREQ**
+       - **DATA WORD**
+       - **SAMPLE FREQ**
+       - **NUM IN (num channels)**
+       - **NUM OUT (num channels)**
+     * - 12.288MHz
+       - 32 bit
+       - 192000
+       - 4 (8)
+       - 4 (8)

 .. tip::
-   |I2S| "frame-master" is capable of running at higher rates such as 768kHz within a 62.5MIPS logical core.
-However, it may be necessary to modify the port timing delays to ensure proper sampling of the data and LRCLK lines.
+   |I2S| "frame-master" is capable of running at higher rates such as 768kHz within a 62.5MIPS logical core using one bit ports for I/O. However, it may be necessary to modify the port timing delays to ensure proper sampling of the data and LRCLK lines.
 There are methods for doing this using pad and/or sample delays however this is beyond the scope of this document.
 Please consult `I/O timings for xCORE200` available on xmos.com for further information.

 |newpage|